theclimbersclub/website/src/_docs/membership/your-application.md

 ---
 layout: doc
-title: Membership Application Overview
+title: Application For Membership
 description: Membership today of this historic club should be entered into with pride.
 We are open to any enthusiastic and competent rock-climber or mountaineer who is experienced at leading adventurous climbs; we are not a club for novices or the inexperienced.
-order: 40
+order: 50
 ---

 The idea of an adventurous climb is linked to a combination of factors in addition to the grade; for example the length of a climb, the availability of protection or its location (e.g. high mountain, remote, inescapable, difficult access or descent).